 - gain visa-free entry to the entire Schengen Area

 - apply for a family reunion, meaning certain family members can also get Portuguese residency

-- access Portuguese healthcare and education
+- access Portuguese healthcare and the Portuguese education system

 - freely invest in Portuguese property

 In addition, Portuguese investor visa holders are exempt from paying tax on worldwide income if they live in Portugal for less than 183 days per tax year.
 Read more in our guide to taxes in Portugal.